joseph-a-levine/authoring/_older/april_2023.md

 - • North African music doesn't miss — my favorite album last year was "Music from Saharan WhatsApp" from Sahel Sounds.
 This month, "[GOJO](https://fendika-and-k-sanchis.bandcamp.com/album/gojo-2)" was another revelation.
 A collaboration between traditional Ethiopian group Fendika and woodwind duo K-Sanchis (whom you might know as Trio Kazanchis), GOJO is exuberant.
 I've heard Steve Buchanan's saxophone before, but never resonant like this.
 Loads of fun.
 - • At [Mallams](https://www.mallams.co.uk/) in Oxford, I saw a mandolin in the window.
 While I ended up bidding more than twice the auctioneer's estimate, someone else went home with the gorgeous thing.
 So I won't be learning to play the lute, but I did go on a Chris Thile kick this month.
 Nickel Creek holds a special place in my heart,{% sidenote "niktin-id" "You may as well watch [their Tiny Desk](https://www.youtube.com/watch?v=jFycqnOpifQ) over again. " %} but I listened to Thile's Bach Sonatas and Partitas over and over again.
 He's something special and worth cherishing.
-- • Aberdeen
-- • Modern country
-- •
+- • "[Held Together](https://open.spotify.com/album/6k4ZBWTrhUAiX561qY33tb?si=pSujxcAVS8ab3vGKNopK7w)," by Aberdeen.
+Funky, prog-rock, horn ensemble.
+Very dancey.

 ## Previously